Associate Director, Cyber Security

-- The Associate Director will create, implement, and oversee strategies and policies to support institutional cyber and information security aligned with the clients strategic requirements.
+- The Associate Director, Cyber Security, has authority over and directs all aspects of cyber and information security at the organization.
+The Associate Director will create, implement, and oversee strategies and policies to support institutional cyber and information security aligned with the organization's strategic requirements.

 - The Associate Director ensures compliance between business strategies and information security by leading, directing, and managing the provision of information security resources, expertise, guidance, and the systems necessary to execute strategic and operational plans across all the organization's information systems.

 - The Associate Director applies the highest level of leadership skills; makes critical decisions related to organizational success; manages and leads those responsible for operational and tactical implementation of cyber and information security, and provides vision and inspires the organization.

 - The incumbent will interact and liaise with all levels of the organization, including but not limited to the Board of Directors, the Senior Leadership team, administrators of the organization, bargaining unit members, external audit and compliance bodies, and as necessary, Law Enforcement agencies.

 - Directs the development, implementation, delivery and support of cyber and information security policies, strategy, and architecture and aligns them to the strategic requirements of the organization.